About

 For roles or projects where clarity, governance, and accuracy are nonnegotiable, I help teams reduce risk and operate with confidence.

-I design and operate editorial governance systems for regulated financial services environments where content is a risk surface, not a marketing artifact.
+I write and operate financial content systems for regulated environments where language is a risk surface—not a marketing artifact.

 My approach is pragmatic and execution-focused: